spm/spm-docs/docs/tutorials/opm_preprocessing/introduction.md

 ## Data import

 Currently SPM supports a file format that has the raw data stored in a binary file and all the metadata stored in `TSV` and `JSON` files.
-This is design to be as aligned as possible to the BIDS file structure.
+This is designed to be as aligned as possible to the BIDS file structure.
 Data from Cerca Magnetics is stored in a similar format and we will analyse such a dataset in this tutorial.
 The necessary input arguments are the path to the binary file(`S.data`) and the path to the `TSV` file that contains the position information(`S.positions`)

 ```matlab
 S = [];